Cmajewski/Cmajewski.github.io/_posts/2020-10-03-what_type_of_react_component_should_you_build.markdown

 ---
 layout: post
 title:      "What type of React Component should you build? "
-date:       2020-10-03 22:53:20 +0000
+date:       2020-10-03 18:53:21 -0400
 permalink:  what_type_of_react_component_should_you_build
 ---

-When building React components, there are a number of ways to structure them and it’s important to understand the differences to correctly utilize their different features.
+When building React components, there are a number of ways to structure them and it’s important to understand the differences to correctly utilize their features.

-The first is when should you use a functional component and when should you use a class component?
+When should you use a functional component and when should you use a class component?

 **Functional components**, sometimes referred to as stateless components, are plain Javascript functions that take in an argument of a prop and return a React element.
 You cannot call `this.state` inside a functional component.
 You also cannot access lifecycle methods, such as `componentDidMount` in a functional component.